Diversity, Equity, and Inclusion

-In addition to the student representatives on the Diversity & Inclusion Advisory Council, a group of Lewis Honors College students meets regularly with the Assistant Dean for Diversity & Inclusion to advocate for students from underrepresented and minoritized groups, as well as first-generation college students, and to generate ideas for building a culture of belonging at Lewis Honors College.
-They work with the Assistant Dean for Diversity & Inclusion to coordinate programs such as film viewings, panel discussions, heritage month observations, workshops, and other activities promoting inclusive excellence.
+In addition to the student representatives on the Diversity, Equity, & Inclusion Coalition, a group of Lewis Honors College students meets regularly with Dr. Tara Tuttle to advocate for students from underrepresented and minoritized groups, as well as first-generation college students, and to generate ideas for building a culture of belonging at Lewis Honors College.
+They work with Dr. Tuttle to coordinate programs such as film viewings, panel discussions, heritage month observations, workshops, and other activities promoting inclusive excellence.
 They also attend recruitment events to share student perspectives of the Lewis Honors College experience.
 All Lewis Honors College students are welcome to join the coalition.
-If you are interested, contact the student leaders Angela Fu (firstname.lastname@example.org) and Adrianna Navia (email@example.com), or the Assistant Dean for Diversity and Inclusion, Dr. Tara Tuttle (firstname.lastname@example.org).
+If you are interested, contact President Isha Chauhan (email@example.com) or Dr. Tara Tuttle (firstname.lastname@example.org).

 Programs & Trainings

-Each academic year, the Diversity & Inclusion Council and Student D&I Coalition sponsor a variety of programs aimed at promoting inclusive excellence, including book clubs, film viewings and discussions, trainings, and workshops.
+Each academic year, the Diversity, Equity, & Inclusion Council and Student DEI Coalition sponsor a variety of programs aimed at promoting inclusive excellence, including book clubs, film viewings and discussions, trainings, and workshops.
 We also co-sponsor events with other centers and departments on campus.
 Our most popular signature program, CommuniTeas, is a series of talks that provide an intimate setting for guests from across UK and the Lexington area to share their research and their passion with the Lewis Honors College.
 We aim to highlight individuals who are change-makers in their fields and whose work showcases concepts that are powerful and intersectional.
 Our conversation-style gatherings encourage students, faculty, and staff to join in the discussion and further explore ideas that generate thought-provoking conversations and help connect our students with important people across the community.
 We always welcome suggestions for programs and collaborations with other departments and organizations across campus and the community.
-Email the Assistant Dean for Diversity & Inclusion (email@example.com) or stop by her office (Lewis U126C) to discuss potential activities to help us build a culture of belonging.
+Email Dr. Tara Tuttle (email@example.com) or stop by her office (Lewis U126C) to discuss potential activities to help us build a culture of belonging.

+To best support students, the Lewis Honors College is test optional, allowing students the flexibility to decide whether or not they wish to submit test scores as a component of their application.
+ACT/SAT scores are not a primary consideration.
+In reviewing applications, the Lewis Honors College selection committee considers the following: strength of application essays, academic rigor of high school courses, unweighted GPA, and level of involvement in curricular and extracurricular activities.
+Any student with a strong academic record should apply.
 The recruitment, admission, and retention of outstanding scholars from different backgrounds, including individuals from groups that have been historically underrepresented in honors education is a chief objective of the Lewis Honors College.
-As a college, we recruit students from underrepresented groups by accessing names, addresses and ACT/SAT scores for students of color, in Kentucky and key markets for the University.
-Those identified students, who are academically prepared, are encouraged to submit applications.
-The Lewis Honors College Ambassador Team engages with this group by making phone calls and participating in a letter-writing campaign focused on the application generation and matriculation of this identified population.
-In addition to this effort, the Honors College hosts recruitment events for high achieving students of color in the Lexington area, while supporting university-wide programs that facilitate the recruitment of underrepresented students.
-The Lewis Honors College has also developed a holistic application review process that considers the academic training and experiences of our applicants.
+As a college, we recruit students from underrepresented groups by participating in programming and recruitment events focused on students of color, in Kentucky and key markets for the University.
+The Lewis Honors College Ambassador Team builds relationships with students from under-represented groups to diversify our pool of applicants from this identified population.
+In addition to this effort, the Honors College hosts recruitment events for high achieving students of color in the Lexington area, while supporting university-wide programs that facilitate the recruitment of all students.

-Associate Dean Czarina Crofcheck works with the faculty of the Lewis Honors College to ensure a broad range of curricular offerings that promote discussions and activities about diversity and inclusivity, providing student opportunities to explore various perspectives on issues in a variety of disciplines.
+Associate Dean Pearl James works with the faculty of the Lewis Honors College to ensure a broad range of curricular offerings that promote discussions and activities about diversity and inclusivity, providing student opportunities to explore various perspectives on issues in a variety of disciplines.
 In addition, Lewis Honors College students are eligible to engage in study abroad opportunities that build cross-cultural competence.

 Center for Personal Development